euc-releases/workspace-ONE-SDK-integration-samples/IntegrationGuideForAndroid/Guides/03BaseIntegration/WorkspaceONE_Android_BaseIntegration.md

 which is API level 21.
 If your application won't support devices running early Android versions, skip the instructions in this section.

-To support early versions, change the build configuration to do the following:
+To support early versions, change the build configuration to:

 -   Enable Multidex explicitly.
 -   Use a support library for vector drawables.